 Legal Framework USA

-Under US federal law (i.e. the Fair Credit Reporting Act or “FCRA”), landlords and property managers can report tenants’ rent payment habits (positive and negative) using the LCB platform.
-The FCRA does not require landlords and property managers to obtain consent from the tenant to report such information.
+Under US federal law (i.e. the Fair Credit Reporting Act or “FCRA”), landlords, property managers and tenants can report rent payment habits (positive and negative) using the Landlord Credit Bureau platform.
+The FCRA does not require landlords and property managers to obtain consent to report such information.

 State and local laws may contain further stipulations, in particular temporary prohibitions on reporting unpaid rent during the COVID-19 pandemic.
 Please confirm with your local landlord & tenant housing office.

-Under federal requirements: For any tenant, applicable privacy and consumer protection legislation enables landlords to report to LCB without notice or consent, so long as the information provided is accurate and complete and tenants’ disputes of the accuracy of the furnished information is investigated as required by applicable law (which may also include state law obligations).
+Under federal requirements: Applicable privacy and consumer protection legislation enables landlords to report to Credit Bureaus without notice or consent, so long as the information provided is accurate and complete and tenants’ disputes of the accuracy of the furnished information is investigated as required by applicable law (which may also include state law obligations).

 Responsible Tenants Benefit From LCB:

 For the vast majority of tenants, LCB offers significant benefits.
 Tenants can finally build credit by paying rent and create a Tenant Record to help them receive priority for future housing.
 Even if a tenant is having financial difficulty, as long as they communicate with their landlord and create a reasonable payment plan, they can still receive the same benefits.
 It is only tenants who choose to be delinquent and choose to not communicate with their landlord to create a plan that will find there is accountability and consequences for their choices.